Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/giant-viper.md

 abilities_mid:
   - name: "Attack of Opportunity"
-    desc: "⬲ __Trigger__ A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using. __Effect__  As [[Attack of Opportunity]], but the snake can use this reaction only if it's Coiled."
+    desc: "⬲ __Trigger__ A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using. __Effect__  As [[Attack-of-Opportunity|Attack of Opportunity]], but the snake can use this reaction only if it's Coiled."
 abilities_bot:
   - name: "Coil"
     desc: "⬻  The giant viper uses an action to coil itself, increasing its reach with its fangs from 5 to 10 feet.
 After the giant viper [[Strike|Strikes]] with its fangs, it becomes uncoiled."